Gifted and Talented: A Teacher's guideUK classroom scene demonstrating gifted and talented in practice

 What can we learn from these two studies?

-• Avoid labeling students according to natural talent
+• Avoid labelling students according to natural talent

 • It is better to say 'you know how to work hard' than 'you are smart'

-• Emphasize the importance of effort on achievement
+• Emphasise the importance of effort on achievement

 • Hold high expectations of all students